michaelgrohs/causal-resource-util/README.md

 The pipeline takes an enriched multi-run as input, and then runs causal machine learning (Double ML + Causal Forest) to test whether utilisation is a significant driver of routing choices.

-Five process discovery algorithms are compared as miners:
+Four process discovery algorithms are compared as miners:

 | Miner                        | ID          |
 |------------------------------|-------------|